Free Community Event

 Theme Requirement:

-The first-round poem must clearly relate to the event’s theme, “It Is In Your Hands,” to be eligible to advance to later rounds
+The first-round poem must clearly relate to the event’s theme, “It Is In Your Hands, Social Justice and Equity” to be eligible to advance to later rounds.

 Competition Format:

-The slam will include 2 to 3 rounds with elimination after each round
+The slam will include 3 rounds with elimination after each round.

 In subsequent rounds, the poet with the highest previous score will go first; the round will close with the poet holding the lowest score